-Figure 1 presents the number of zero limbs in the second operand of the multiplication routine during the modular exponentiation routine, for each of our chosen ciphertexts and a randomly-generated key.
-Note that for each ciphertext, the number of zero limbs increases only when its corresponding table index, u, is used.
-Across all ciphertexts, it is possible to deduce the exact SM-sequence and moreover to obtain, for each multiplication performed by line 25, the corresponding value of the table index u, and then (as discussed above) deduce the exponent.
+Figure 1: Number of zero limbs in the operand of the multiplication routine during an execution of the modular exponentiation routine, using our ElGamal attack and a randomly-generated key.
+Each squaring is marked by S and each multiplication is marked by the corresponding table index u of its second operand.
+For each chosen ciphertext, when its corresponding table index is used, there are 94 zero limbs in the second operand of the multiplication routine.

+corresponding table index, u, is used.
+Across all ciphertexts, it is possible to deduce the exact SM-sequence and moreover to obtain, for each multiplication performed by line 29, the corresponding value of the table index u, and then (as discussed above) deduce the exponent.